rclone/rclone/MANUAL.md

 #### --acd-templink-threshold=SIZE ####

 Files this size or more will be downloaded via their `tempLink`.
-This is to work around a problem with Amazon Cloud Drive which blocks downloads of files bigger than about 10GB.
+This is to work around a problem with Amazon Drive which blocks downloads of files bigger than about 10GB.
 The default for this is 9GB which shouldn't need to be changed.